-Credits: 45 Lecture Hours 3 (F) Pathology is the science that studies diseases.
+Pathology is the science that studies diseases.
 This course will present various pathologic processes; including pathogenesis, etiology, inflammation, tumor development, systemic manifestations, and developmental disturbances.
 This course emphasis is the study of oral diseases and the recognition of their conditions.
 Students will utilize this information during their clinical practice.

-DENTAL NUTRITION HEALTH DH 220
+DH 220 DENTAL NUTRITION HEALTH

-Credits: 3 45 Lecture Hours (F) Prerequisite: Acceptance into the Dental Hygiene Program To understand the science of human nutrition and the application of basic nutrition principles to achieve optimal nutritional status throughout the life cycle.
+To understand the science of human nutrition and the application of basic nutrition principles to achieve optimal nutritional status throughout the life cycle.
 To understand the impact of nutrition on oral health and the impact of oral health on nutritional status.
 Enrollment limited to dental hygiene students and students with instructor permission.

-230 COMMUNITY DENTAL HEALTH AND EDUCATION
+DH 230 COMMUNITY DENTAL HEALTH AND EDUCATION

-30 Lecture and Community Service Hours Credits: 2 (S) A presentation of various methods and material used in community dental health education.
+Credits: 2 30 Lecture and Community Service Hours

+A presentation of various methods and material used in community dental health education.
 The course provides an understanding of basic research and statistical concepts needed for sound community health practices.
 Emphasis on the use of evidenced based philosophy for acquiring, assessing, interpreting, critically analyzing, and incorporating scientific literature into community health practices.
 Field assignments in selected social settings and projects will encourage student participation in community dental health care.